veralily/veralily.github.io/_pages/about.md

 Education
 ======
-* Ph.D in School of Software, Tsinghua University, 2022
+* Ph.D. in School of Software, Tsinghua University, 2022
-* B.S. in Department of Computer Science and Techonology, Xi'an Jiaotong University, 2016
+* B.S. in Department of Computer Science and Technology, Xi'an Jiaotong University, 2016

 Research Outline